shamansir/rpd/docs/sections/api.md

 Channel mechanics are involved only partly in this case, but the value is still checked if it is allowed by channel type, and if it does, then it is adapted following the channel type definition. <!-- TODO: ensure -->

+When inlet is cold, it also can postpone sending the value, till other hot inlet triggers node update.

 #### `inlet.stream(stream)`

 Force this inlet to receive stream of values.
 RPD uses `Kefir` library to provide streams.
 Value streams provide practically infinite possibilities, you can send values with time intervals, throttle values by time, combine different streams in unlimited ways, actually everything.